evamax69/eva-max/README.md

-# Project-M - a python discord self-bot
+# EvaMax - a python discord self-bot